Restaurants

 1/27 James Street, Fortitude Valley

-If you need an excuse to finally check out The Green for dinner, their new $55 set menu might be just the ticket.
-Alongside their larger $75pp set menu, you can now feast on a smaller, but no less delicious version of ‘Dark Green,’ their dinner service available every Friday and Saturday night.
-Though the menu changes regularly, you’ll be nibbling on the likes of homemade Lebanese bread, brown butter hummus and roasted eggplant stuffed with spiced lamb mince as you settle in, then indulging in your choice of charcoal roasted whole fish or perhaps a slow braised spiced beef cheek along side fried potato and fattoush salad for mains.
+If you need an excuse to finally check out The Green for dinner, their $60 set menu might be just the ticket.
+Alongside their larger $80pp set menu, you can feast on a smaller, but no less delicious version of the Feast of Feasts.
+Though the menu changes regularly, you’ll be nibbling on the likes of homemade Lebanese bread, smoked paprika hummus and fattoush as you settle in, then indulging in your choice of charcoal roasted chicken along side crispy for mains.

 123 Eagle Street, Brisbane CBD

-A big fat Greek feast is what is being offered at Opa Bar + Mezze every single day of the week before 6pm.
-For $60pp, you can indulge in a seven-piece banquet with signature items including pita bread dipped in their white fish roe mousse, succulent slow cooked lamb shoulder with dollops of tzatziki and warm filo filled to the brim with custard and mastiha—our mouths are just watering thinking about it.
+A big fat Greek feast is what is being offered at Opa Bar & Mezze every single day of the week before 6pm.
+For $64pp, you can indulge in a seven-piece banquet with signature items including pita bread dipped in their taramasalata, succulent slow-cooked lamb shoulder with lemon potatoes—our mouths are just watering thinking about it.

 1/327 Honour Avenue, Chelmer

-Botellon Bar is here to entice you over to their neck of the woods with their Sunday set banquet for $65pp.
+Botellon Bar is here to entice you over to their neck of the woods with their set banquet for $70pp.
 The menu changes weekly, but you can bet it will be full of Spanish-inspired eats that are a little different to what is on the stunning tapas bar’s usual menu.
+If you're lucky, it could look like charred sourdough with smoked paprika butter, chorizo paella and churros with chocolate sauce for dessert.
+Heads up: you'll need yourself and three mates for this one, but the menu does state it feed eight so you'll be well fed by the end of your sitting.

 Stanley Restaurant